 Small tags can be removed without anesthesia.
 However, larger lesions often necessitate numbing the area by injecting a small amount of local anesthetic.

-Other removal techniques include freezing the tag, similar to wart removal, or removing the tag with a cautery.
+Other in-office removal techniques include freezing the tag (cryotherapy), similar to wart removal, or removing the tag with a cautery.

 Many people attempt to remove skin tags at home.
-This is not advisable due to the risk of infection, bleeding, and unnecessary pain.
+I do not recommend doing this because of the risk of infection, bleeding, and unnecessary pain.
 It is best to have them removed by a professional.

 Further, you could mistake a more serious condition, such as a malignant mole, for a benign skin tag.
-Skin lesions should be examined by a skincare expert before attempting do-it-yourself removal.
+A skincare expert should examine skin lesions before attempting do-it-yourself removal.

 That being said, there are a variety of ways people have tried removing skin tags on their own, including the following: